MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Methodology

-where $S$ is the anomaly scores set for all nodes.
-Combined with the meta-transfer technique described in~\ref{sec:meta-transfer}, the anomaly detector can evaluate precisely the abnormality with limited label information.
+where $\Phi = \{\mathbf{W}_1, \mathbf{W}_2, \mathbf{b}_1, \mathbf{b}_2\}$ is the set of trainable parameters of RAN and $ReLU$ is the activation function.
+During the training, RAN is updated by the validation loss.
+The supervision information of anomalous nodes in the validation loss makes RAN capable of adapting the raw representation to the anomaly-aware representation.
+Furthermore, it can largely alleviate the overfitting issue.
+The role of the validation loss is like the reward in reinforcement learning~\cite{sutton2018reinforcement} somehow as it can provide feedback of generalization performance of {\m}.
+The feedback can be incorporated by RAN and guides the RAN to update its parameters in real-time, thus largely alleviating the overfitting issue. \\\textbf{Anomaly Detector (Target Model).} Based on the anomaly-aware representation from RAN, an anomaly detector is able to precisely estimate the abnormality of a node $v_i \in \mathcal{V}$:

-\textbf{Few-Shot Graph Anomaly Detection.} After we have estimated anomaly scores for each node, we can calculate the loss function to train the model.
-We regard the labeled anomalies $\mathcal{V}_l$ as positive instances and the unlabeled nodes $\mathcal{V}_u$ as negative instances~\cite{pang2018learning, pang2019deep, ding2021few}.
+where $f_\Theta(\cdot)$ is a multi-layer perceptron (MLP), $s_i$ is the anomaly score of the node $v_i$.
+During the training, the anomaly detector is updated by the training loss because it requires more data to train.
+In general, RAN and the anomaly detector are updated by the validation loss and training loss, respectively.
+Such novel design is appropriate for the desired training data size.
+The anomaly detector is randomly initialized and lack any prior information, and thus the anomaly detector needs a substantial amount of data.
+However, the raw representation from the graph encoder has contained structure and feature information of the graph, albeit not perfect enough for the few-shot anomaly detection.
+Consequently, RAN only requires relatively less data to perform effectively. \\\textbf{Cost-Sensitive Loss Function.} After we evaluate an anomaly score for each node, we calculate the loss function to train the model.
+We regard the labeled anomalies $\mathcal{V}_l$ as positive instances and the unlabeled nodes $\mathcal{V}_u$ as negative instances.
 Specifically, the label of node $v_i$ is 1 (i.e., $y_i=1$) if the node $v_i$ is labeled anomaly (i.e., $v_i\in\mathcal{V}_l$); the label of node $v_i$ is 0 (i.e., $y_i=0$) if the node $v_i$ is unlabeled nodes (i.e., $v_i\in\mathcal{V}_u$).
-We aim to make the predicted anomaly score $s_i$ and the corresponding label $y_i$ as close as possible.
-Thus, we choose the cross-entropy loss that is widely used in anomaly detection research~\cite{liu2022graph, dou2020enhancing, chen2020generative}.
+Since the number of positive instances is much less than that of negative instances, i.e., $|\mathcal{V}_l|\ll|\mathcal{V}_u|$, we propose a cost-sensitive learning strategy~\cite{elkan2001foundations,cao2019learning,cui2019class} into the few-shot graph anomaly detection to investigate the impact of the class imbalance.
+In detail, we propose a cost weight hyperparameter $w$ to adjust the weight of positive instances in the training.
+Thus, the cost-sensitive loss function can be written as follows: